Location: Near Bishop, CA – East Side of the Sierra

 Recommended Map: Tom Harrison Maps – Bishop Pass

-On this particular day I saw a group set up camp at Treasure Lakes.
+On this particular day in my main post, I saw a group set up camp at Treasure Lakes.
 What a beautiful spot to stage day ski tours of all the peaks in this group – Hurd Peak, Mt.
 Gilbert, Mt.
 Johnson, Mt.
 Thompson, Mt.
 Goode, and Mt.
 Agassiz.
 You can ski them all in a day from the parking lot, but this camping spot works to split off towards all of them.
-Personally I reserve the nights spent out on snow for the ski tours I can’t do in a day, but I get it.
-You are going to want to ski multiple days when you see the terrain above this trailhead.
+Personally I reserve the nights spent out on snow for the ski tours I can’t do in a day, but I get it; you are going to want to ski multiple days when you see the terrain above this trailhead.
 And repeating the approach across South lake and up through the little forested cliffs to Treasure Lakes would be nice to just bang out once, rather than daily.